-Request for Payment (RFP) - Through the Service, you may send a request for payment (RFP) to a consumer or a business.
+Request for Payment - Through the Service, you may send a request for payment to a consumer or a business.
 This can, for example, be used to request payment for services rendered, reimbursements for shared meal expenses, or bill payments.
-When you send an RFP through the Service, the recipient then has the option to accept the RFP and reply with a credit as payment.
-The recipient may also reject the RFP.
-You may also cancel a prior RFP which you initiated.
-You agree that if you make an RFP through the Service, it is being sent for a legitimate purpose.
-The Service's operating rules state that, when sending an RFP to a non-consumer, the RFP is legitimate when it is sent to request payment for a current sale or transaction, or to request an amount that is due, owed, or otherwise agreed to be paid to the sender.
-When sending an RFP to a consumer, the RFP is legitimate when it is sent to a consumer who is known to the sender, and who would reasonably expect to receive the RFP from the sender.
-We reserve the right to review any RFP you make to ensure it is made for legitimate purposes and to take any corrective action to prevent any abuses up to and including discontinuing your use of the Service.
+When you send a payment request through the Service, the recipient then has the option, but is not required, to accept the payment request, and reply with a credit as payment.
+You may also cancel a prior request for payment which you initiated.
+We reserve the right to review any requests for payment you make to ensure they are made for legitimate purposes and to take any corrective action to prevent any abuses up to and including discontinuing your use of the Service.